 Paid Social Media Strategy Objective

-Setting the objective for your paid social media strategy gives your subsequent tactics a direction to work with and a goal to achieve.
 Think of this strategy as a road trip.
-You start your journey at your house with the goal of making it to your destination by a certain time.
+You start your journey at your house intending to make it to your destination by a certain time.
 Paid social ads work the same way — your audience is starting their journey with your brand on their newsfeed and your goal is to lead them to the destination — a content offer on your website, an email subscription form, or even your social media profile itself.

-To establish where your audience is starting their journey, you’ll use filters, settings, and other criteria to narrow down your audience so that everyone you target is starting from a similar place.
+To begin the journey, narrow down your target audience so that everyone you target is starting from a similar place they frequent.
 This doesn’t have to be a physical location (although it can be).
 You can target people by their age, their hobbies, and even their occupation.

 Paid Social Media Strategy Budget

 Paid social media ads can start as low as $1 because of the bidding model and lottery system some platforms use to bring ads onto users’ newsfeeds.
-Spending for this type of advertising is virtually unlimited, but you can set a limit that will stop the campaign from spending more money than you’ve allowed.
+Spending for this type of advertising is virtually unlimited, but you can set a limit to stop the campaign from spending more money than you’ve allowed.

-Other than the lottery, Facebook Ads lets you show advertisements to your customers based on their behavior.
+Besides the lottery, Facebook Ads lets you show advertisements to your customers based on their behavior.
 This is helpful because you can keep advertising to your existing Facebook customers based on what Facebook tells you about their use of the app.

 Using Facebook Ads helps you build new leads and generate brand awareness.
 Facebook provides reports and analytics that are perfect for experimenting with variables like post time and content type, so try using different ad formats and see what your audience engages with most.